PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 photo en traind e souder

-!!! note
+>[!TIP]

-	You can also solder one pin on one side and then the opposite pin on the other side to secure your workpiece, ensuring it stays in place without shifting accidentally.
+> You can also solder one pin on one side and then the opposite pin on the other side to secure your workpiece, ensuring it stays in place without shifting accidentally.

 #### Finalisation & Installation